-Remind your students about the most common types of figurative language with this set of classroom anchor charts.
+Display the types of figurative language with a set of printable figurative language anchor chars.

 Simple Figurative Language Anchor Charts

 Do you need a set of educational anchor charts for students to use as reference points in your classroom when exploring the wonderful world of figurative language?